geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

    * - SORTING
      - Controls the order the granules are passed to the mosaic operation.
 Only useful for if MergeBehavior is set to ``FLAT``.
 Should be the name of an attribute in the index file, followed by a space, followed by `A` for ascending, or `D` for descending.
 For example: ``sortattr D```.
    * - SUGGESTED_TILE_SIZE
      - Controls the tile size of the input granules as well as the tile size of the output mosaic.
 It consists of two positive integers separated by a comma.
-Default is ``512,512``.
+Default is ``512,512`` if your data is properly tiled you might want to set this parameter to blank so to avoide reformatting on reading (unnecessarily).
    * - USE_JAI_IMAGEREAD
      - Controls the low level mechanism to read the granules.
 If ``true`` GeoServer will make use of JAI ImageRead operation and its deferred loading mechanism.
 If ``false`` GeoServer will perform direct ImageIO read calls which will result in immediate loading.